Learn to reduce, reuse, recycle, and rot (compost) to decrease the waste that goes into landfills.

 Sort Table – For schools interested in composting food scraps, we will provide a sort table free of charge.
 Contact us to inquire about getting a sort table and also complementary education to make the program successful.

-Worm Bin Presentation – Have a Master Composter Recycler come to your classroom with pet worms!
+Worm Bin Presentation – We can come to your classroom with pet worms!
 A compost expert leads an educational exercise about the importance of worms, composting and FBI (Fungi, Bacteria, Invertebrates).
 This is followed by an interactive session where students are given placemats and piles from the worm or decomposition bin, and are able to explore and identify the invertebrates they find.
-If you’re interested in having a classroom bin, a Master Composter Recycler can teach the class how to take care of it, and leave behind a working bin for the class to take care of.
+If you’re interested in having a classroom bin, we can teach the class how to take care of it, and leave behind a working bin for the class to take care of.

 School medication disposal – Schools can accumulate unwanted medication when families simply don’t pick up their meds at the end of the school year.
 If your school/district has medications to dispose of, this can be safely done using Stericycle.
 Contact Stericycle for more information on safe pick up and disposal.
 MORE INFO